mm6/ethereum-lab3-hardhat/README.md

 22. Now that Bob has tokens, he would like to view them in MetaMask.

 E7.
 Show a screenshot of these tokens in Bob's MetaMask wallet.
-Copy this screen shot into your single, well labeled pdf document.
+Copy this screen shot into your single, well-labeled pdf document.

 23. Bob uses his MetaMask wallet to transfer 1 Alice Coin token to Donna.